 Tips for Visiting the Cathedral and Real Alcazar

-Like with most of the major attractions I’ve mentioned so far, I’d recommend booking tickets in advance for both the Cathedral and Alcazar.
+Like with most of the major attractions I’ve mentioned so far, I’d recommend booking tickets in advance for the Cathedral and Alcazar.
 Preferably, before you start your southern Spain and Portugal itinerary.
 The Alcazar has a limit to around 750 visitors a day, so at peak season, these do sell out.

 There are various skip-the-line tickets available, which are the most efficient options to go for.
 The queues can get very long, especially for the Real Alcazar (Royal Palace), so plan to do this one first, and as early in the day as possible.
-Check opening times for Seville Cathedral, it is still an active place of worship, so at times access is limited.

 Inside the Alcazar, some of the must-see places are the Salón de Embajadores (Ambassador’s Hall), and the Patio de las Donacellas (The Courtyard of the Maidens).